Learn how Augustine interpreted Scripture. A practical guide to reading the Bible from one of church history’s greatest thinkers..

 We use figurative language all the time: “I’ll have to face the music.”
 “I’m bored to tears.”
 “She has a green thumb.”
 “Don’t let the cat out of the bag.”
 “He died of embarrassment.”
 Biblical writers also used figurative language and vivid imagery.
 How are we to understand it?

-How to Do an Analytical Outline
+How to Transform your Bible Study with an Outline

 An analytical outline is a way of displaying a text of Scripture so that the flow of thought and the relationship between the grammatical parts become clear.
 It is my favorite study tool and one of the first things I do.
 Learn how to make one.

-Classic Commentaries Online
+4 Classic Commentaries You Can Read Online for Free

 Many of the classic commentaries are free online, but how do you know which one(s) to use?
 And where do you find them?
 Here’s a quick list and explanation